aegorenkov/DAT7_dayhw/HWday2.md

-#Homework for DAT7 class 2
+#Homework for DAT7 Class 2

 1. **Using `chipotle.tsv` in the `data` subdirectory:**